 - Reservation of jurisdiction (making no order for spousal support payments but reserving to the payee spouse the right to seek spousal support at a later date).

-The court must consider any history of domestic violence in making a spousal support order (IRMO Priem).
+The court must consider any history of documented domestic violence in making a spousal support order (IRMO Priem).

 A family law court may order a spouse to participate in a vocational examination to evaluate his/her ability to earn.
-These examinations are most often utilized in the context of permanent spousal support.

 The award of permanent spousal support is based on the factors set forth in Family Code §4320 as opposed to being based on the “status quo.”
-The court cannot set permanent spousal support exclusively using the formula used in setting temporary spousal support.
+The court cannot set permanent spousal support exclusively using the formula mandated in setting temporary spousal support.
 Family Code §4320 sets forth specific factors that the court shall consider:

 - The extent to which the earning capacity of each party is sufficient to maintain the standard of living established during the marriage, taking into account all of the following: